drewsonne/maya-calculator/README.md

 # Description
 This calculator is designed to be simple, lightweight, and resistant to becoming legacy.
-It is simple and relies on only jQuery.
+It aims to be simple and relies on only jQuery and bootstrap.

 It is text-based to allow for easy data entry, and easy sharing of computations.